microsoft/Broadcast-Development-Kit/docs/media-synchronization/README.md

 | Together Mode (bottom-left) | 0:00:56.268 |
 | Screenshare (bottom-right) | 0:00:56.298 |

-The highest desynchronization difference was about 784 ms, beteween the participant and primary speaker.
+The highest desynchronization difference was about 784 ms, between the participant and primary speaker.

 ![First screenshot](images/obs-example-1.png)|
 |:--:|